qiumengl/qiumengl.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Qiumeng Li is currently an Assistant Professor at [the Urban Governance and Design (UGOD) Thrust](https://soch.hkust-gz.edu.cn/academics/ugod/), [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
-Her research fields are mobility and urban computing, including spatio-temporal data mining, geospatial inference, urban intelligent models and carbon emission modelling of shared mobility.
+Her research fields are mobility and urban computing, including spatio-temporal data mining, geospatial inference, urban intelligent models, and AI agents for urban mobility and planning.

 Education
 ======